mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-app/add-permissions/java.md

 ## Request permissions at runtime

-To request permissions open `MainActivity` and class add code to `onCreate` method:
+To request permissions, add the following code to the `onCreate` method of the `MainActivity` class:

 ```java
 @Override